offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

     * "b = breakpoint"
     ```

     Breakpoint_GRs are used to estimate the reversal distance.
-An algorithm continually applies genome rearrangement reversal operations on portions of the list in the hopes of removing either 1 or 2 breakpoint_GRs for each reversal, ultimately getting it to the identity permutation permutation_GR.
-In the example above, reversing and negating [-7, -6, -5] does reduce the number of breakpoint_GRs by 1...
+An algorithm continually applies genome rearrangement reversal operations on portions of the list in the hopes of reducing the number of breakpoint_GRs at each reversal, ultimately hoping to get it to the identity permutation permutation_GR.
+In the example above, the reversal of [-7, -6, -5] reduces the number of breakpoint_GRs by 1...

     ```{svgbob}
      bp bp bp    bp